nikist97/Python-DataStructures/README.md

 priority_queue = PriorityQueue(elements_type=str, reverse=True) # type is set to str, hence only strings can be enqueued
 # the reverse argument is set to True, hence dequeue returns the element with the lowest priority

-priority_queue.size() # returns the number of elements in the queue len(priority_queue) # same as priority_queue.size()
+priority_queue.size # the number of elements in the queue len(priority_queue) # same as priority_queue.size

 str(priority_queue) # returns a string of the dictionary linking priorities with elements in the queue

-priority_queue.type() # returns the type of elements that can be enqueued in the priority queue
+priority_queue.type # the type of elements that can be enqueued in the priority queue
 # if this method returns None, objects of all types can be enqueued

-priority_queue.is_reversed() # returns True if the queue dequeues the element with the lowest priority
+priority_queue.reversed # True if the queue dequeues the element with the lowest priority
 # returns False if the queue dequeues the element with the highest priority

 priority = 10
-priority_queue.contains_priority(priority) # returns True if the queue has an element, linked to the given priority and False otherwise
+priority_queue.contains_priority(priority) # returns True if the queue has an element linked to the given priority and False otherwise
 # contains raises a PriorityQueueTypeError if type of priority is not int

 element = "test_element"
 priority_queue.contains_element(element) # returns True if an element is contained in the queue
-# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if priority_queue.type is not None and is different than the type of the given element
-boolean = element in priority_queue # same as priority_queue.contains_element(priority)
+boolean = element in priority_queue # same as priority_queue.contains_element(element)

 item = "test_item"
 priority_queue.enqueue(item, priority) # enqueues the given item and links it the given priority
 # raises PriorityQueueTypeError if type(priority) is not int
-# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given item
+# raises PriorityQueueTypeError if priority_queue.type is not None and is different than the type of the given item
 # keep in mind that if there is another element linked to the same priority, the old element will be replaced
 # by the new element
 priority_queue.enqueue("first_item", 5)